-The Group continuously strives to improve the quality of its products based on ISO13485 (international standards for quality control management systems for medical equipment).
+The Group continuously strives to improve the quality of its products based on IS013485 (international standards for quality control management systems for medical equipment).
 However, there is no guarantee that its products will be free of deficiency or that product liability claims or recalls will not occur in the future.
-While the product liability claims would be covered entirely or in part by product liability insurance; it will damage the social credibility of both the Group's business performance, financial condition, and future business development.
+While the product liability claims would be covered entirely or in part by product liability insurance; it will damage the social credibility of both the Group and the product, resulting in effects of the Group's business performance, financial condition, and future business development.